Frequently Asked Questions:

 A. The first thing you need to do is to meet with your academic advisor.
 Your advisor will be able to give you an appraisal of your degree progress.
 If it is not a certainty that you will complete in time, you will want to apply for an extension.

-I receive an extension but I am able to graduate before the new
+Q. What if I receive an extension but I am able to graduate before the new completion

-completion date, do I have to continue to register until the new
+date, do I have to continue to register until the new completion date?

 A. No, the new completion date simply allows you to continue as a student if you need to, it does not force you to continue if you are able to complete your program of study early.

 Q. I think I will only need part of a semester to finish my degree.
 Can I extend

 for a month or two?

 A. The ISSS processes extensions to the ending date of the semester.
 It is our experience that student’s do need the full semester.
 It is a burden on the student to extend for a short period of time and then have to file for a new extension.